lambdakb/trackball-lt6c/case/README.md

 ## Print Profile

-The included [`lt6c-case.3mf`](./lt6c-case.3mf) file has been built using Orca Slicer for the Bambu Lab A1 printer with the following settings:
+The included [`lt6c-case.3mf`](./lt6c-case.3mf) file has been built using [**Orca Slicer**](https://github.com/SoftFever/OrcaSlicer) for the Bambu Lab A1 printer.
+I would highly recommend using it if you can and if your printer is supported.

+Otherwise, you can use the following settings:

+- **Recommended Filament**: PLA
 - **Nozzle diameter**: 0.4 mm
 - **Layer height**: 0.2 mm
 - **Wall Loops**: 2